daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 It just didn't sound natural enough.
-I think it's wonderful that the Free Software Foundation implemented an OSS replacement for the macOS `say` command, but in a time where children grow up talking to natural-sounding TTS personalities like Siri and Alexa, GNUstep's `say` ends up sounding robotic and corny by comparison.
+I think it's wonderful that the Free Software Foundation implemented an OSS replacement for the macOS `say` command, but in a time where children grow up talking to natural-sounding TTS personalities like Siri and Alexa, GNUstep's `say` comes off as sounding robotic and corny by comparison.

 # Google Text-to-Speech